nuta/operating-system-in-1000-lines/website/en/02-assembly.md

 In this book, we write an OS for RISC-V CPU for the following reasons:

 - [The specification](https://riscv.org/technical/specifications/) is simple and suitable for beginners.
-- It's a trending CPU ("Instruction Set Architecture") recent years.
+- It's a trending CPU ("Instruction Set Architecture") in recent years.
-- The explanations of design decitions mentioned throughout the specification are interesting and educational.
+- The explanations of design decisions mentioned throughout the specification are interesting and educational.

 Note that this book uses **32-bit** RISC-V. While it can be implemented similarly in 64-bit, the wider bit width makes it more complex, and the longer addresses can be tedious to read, so 32-bit is recommended for beginners.